Bing Visual Search vs Lenso AI

 - Integrations — Limited third-party integrations

-- Quick visual search capabilities
+- Fast and accurate visual search results

 - Accurate and fast reverse image search